-- When students enter the Dining Hall, they should be in appropriate classroom dress.
+- When students enter the dining room, they should be in appropriate classroom dress.
 During Wednesday night dinner, jackets should be on and remain on until grace is said.
 If the adult in charge agrees, jackets may be removed following grace.

 - No one should sit at or on tables or touch tableware or food before grace.

 - Faculty should take attendance, reporting those who are missing to the Dean, and should not give permission to students to sit at other tables.

 - All students should help guests be seated comfortably at a table before seating themselves.

 - Students should offer food to guests first, then to faculty.
 In general, no one should begin eating until everybody has had a chance to help themselves from each dish being passed.

 - Make an effort to engage guests and each other in conversation.